- Dr. Brian Abelson DC

 CONCLUSION - PART 3

-In the final blog of this 4-Part series, we will provide a logical framework for developing both the therapy and exercises that are required to effectively resolve a shoulder injuries.
+In the concluding blog of this 4-part series, we will present a coherent framework for creating a comprehensive therapy and exercise program aimed at effectively addressing shoulder injuries.

 Leffert RD, and G Gumley.
 (1987).
 The relationship between dead arm syndrome and thoracic outlet syndrome.
 Clin Orthop, 223, pp. 20-31.